redisson/redisson/docs/data-and-services/data-serialization.md

+---
+description: "Serialization codecs in Redisson, how Java objects are marshalled to bytes for Valkey and Redis, and how to set a codec globally or per object."
+---

 Data serialization is extensively used by Redisson to marshall and unmarshall bytes received or sent over network link with Redis or Valkey server.

 Many popular codecs are available for usage: